SaiSJoshi/eeg-eye-saccade-detection-using-deep-learning/Data description.md

 'EEG' (30842,1,258) (# of trials, each trials contains phase and amplitude information); 'labels' (30842,2) (first column refers to IDs, second column refers to labels)

-## Data processing
-- 'min': the detection and interpolation of bad electrodes, and filtering the data with 40 Hz high- pass filter and 0.5 Hz low-pass filter; remove artifacts using ICA (ocular artifacts)
-- 'max': same process as min processing but removes a much larger number of artifacts (muscles, heart, eyes, line noise, channel noise)
-- 'hilbert': applied after band-passing the signal, resulting in a complex time series from which we extract phase and amplitude

 ## Input/Output
 train:validation:test = 0.7:0.15:0.15 (split based on IDs, same ID goes to the same group)